 The State, on the Agency's behalf, finalized a 10-year lease through November 30, 2028 for the Agency's current office space.
 As a part of the lease agreement, a major renovation of the office space was agreed upon.
-The Agency paid for \$672,700 of the capitalized office improvements while the commercial real estate company contributed \$527,742 to the project.
-As a part of the overall renovation, the Agency also purchased and capitalized shared workspace furniture in the amount of \$204,408.
+In fiscal year 2019 the Agency paid for \$672,700 of the capitalized office improvements while the commercial real estate company contributed \$527,742 to the project.
+As a part of the overall renovation, the Agency also purchased and capitalized shared workspace furniture in the amount of \$204,408 in fiscal year 2019.

-Additional information about the Agency's capital assets can be found in Note III.D. to the financial statements.
+Additional information about the Agency's capital assets can be found in Note II.E. to the financial statements.